nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 4. $4.50 was spent on Porridge(Food) using Cash [12/03/2022]
 -----------------------------------------------
 ```
+For example: `list /e 03/22` <br/>
-- List all your expenditures in March 2022.
+List all your expenditures in March 2022.
 ```
 > list /e 03/2022
 -----------------------------------------------